Name

 Description

-David William Moyes (born 25 April 1963) is a Scottish professional football coach and former player.
-He is currently the manager of Premier League club West Ham United.
-He was previously the manager of Preston North End, Everton, Manchester United, La Liga club Real Sociedad and Sunderland.
+David William Moyes (born 25 April 1963) is a Scottish professional football manager and former player, who is currently manager of Premier League club Everton.
+He was previously the manager of Preston North End, Everton, Manchester United, Real Sociedad, and Sunderland.
 Moyes was the 2003, 2005 and 2009 League Managers Association Manager of the Year.
 He is also on the committee for the League Managers Association in an executive capacity.

 Moyes took over from Walter Smith as manager of Everton in March 2002.
-Under him, the club managed a fourth-place finish in the league in 2004–05, their highest finish since 1988, and played in the qualifying rounds of the UEFA Champions League the following season, the first time they had taken part in the European Cup since 1970–71.
+Under him, the club managed a fourth-place finish in the league in 2004–05, their highest finish since 1988, and played in the qualifying rounds for the UEFA Champions League the following season, the first time they had taken part in UEFA's most prestigious cup competition since 1970–71.
 Moyes also led Everton to a runners-up finish in the 2008–09 FA Cup, their best performance in the competition since winning it in 1995.
 Everton consistently finished between fifth and eighth in the league under Moyes, and at the time of his departure, he was the longest-serving current manager in the league behind Sir Alex Ferguson and Arsène Wenger, at 11 years and 3 months.

 UEFA Europa Conference League